History

 History remains a highly regarded academic qualification.
 It teaches transferable skills such as handling a variety of evidence and using it to form and present persuasive arguments.
 Such qualities are desired in all areas of study and further employment.
 It is excellent preparation for A level History.
 A level History is a facilitating subject in all university applications.

-For further information, please contact Mr A. Kemp - Head of History: akemp@archbishops.kent.sch.uk
+For further information, please contact Miss H Haith - Head of History - hhaith@archbishops.kent.sch.uk